Seagate/cortx/doc/community-build/Single-Node-K8s-Cortx-Deployment.md

 **AWSCLI Configuration:**

--   To configure awscli to run with Cortx S3 storage execute the following commands:
+-   To configure awscli to work with Cortx S3 storage run the following commands:
 ```
 aws configure
 ```